 - vanilla bean paste - you can use vanilla bean paste (here's the one I use) or a whole scraped vanilla bean -- we're going for that classic vanilla flavor for this cheesecake!
 If you can't get your hands on either, a good-quality vanilla extract is good -- or if you made your own from my recipe, that'd work great too!

-- flour - just a little all-purpose flour to help thicken our cheesecake.
+- flour - just a little all-purpose flour to help thicken our burnt Basque cheesecake.

 - salt - not included in the original La Viña recipe, but I like a bit of salt in this cheesecake to bring out the vanilla and cream cheese flavors!

-- heavy cream - a little heavy whipping cream is crucial to produce that creamy, custardy texture.
+- heavy cream - a little heavy whipping cream is crucial to produce that creamy, custardy texture in this delicious cheesecake.

 One of the best things about this cheesecake is how easy it is!
 You don't even need a springform pan!
-The main tools you'll need are an electric mixer, parchment paper, and of course your 6-inch cake pan.
-It should have sides that are at least 2.5-inches high to accommodate the cheesecake puffing up.
+The main tools you'll need are an electric mixer (or stand mixer with the paddle attachment), sheets of parchment paper, and of course your 6-inch cake pan.
+Your prepared pan should have tall sides that are at least 2.5-inches high to accommodate the cheesecake puffing up.

 The original cheesecake at La Viña has a very custardy, soft, creamy center.
 So if you are looking for that texture, you'll want to bake your mini cheesecake for a few minutes less than the full 30 minutes.
 But if you're aiming for a slightly firmer interior, bake it for the full 30 minutes.
 But whatever you do, don't overbake it!
 Err on the side of underbaking if you're not sure -- that will preserve the custardy texture that makes this cheesecake so uniquely delicious!

 Here are some fun ways you can switch up this basque burnt cheesecake recipe:

 - Add a little orange zest to the batter to give this cheesecake a brighter, more complex flavor.